juev/awesome-stars/README.md

 ## JavaScript

+- [ClearURLs/Addon](https://github.com/ClearURLs/Addon) - ClearURLs is an add-on based on the new WebExtensions technology and will automatically remove tracking elements from URLs to help protect your privacy.
 - [git-tips/tips](https://github.com/git-tips/tips) - Most commonly used git tips and tricks.
 - [iptv-org/iptv](https://github.com/iptv-org/iptv) - Collection of publicly available IPTV channels from all over the world
 - [mdubourg001/glci](https://github.com/mdubourg001/glci) - 🦊 Test your Gitlab CI Pipelines changes locally using Docker.